ado21/DynamicMacros/README.md

 #### DynamicMacro Syntax

 **Facts:**
-@target, @focus, @partypet1, @partypet2, @arena1, @arena2, @arena3, @yourcharactername wont be touched and will behave as blizzard intended to.
+@target, @focus, mouseover, @partypet1, @partypet2, @arena1, @arena2, @arena3, @yourcharactername wont be touched and will behave as blizzard intended to.

 I ll show here **4 examples** how this logic work what should help you create your own macros.
 In those examples you will see words **"healer"** and **"damager"**.
 They are just for clear presentation how it works.
 On creation of macro you can write there anything (table/mouse,dog,cat simply whatever comes to your mind.)
 This string will be anyway replaced with playername once you are in party with 2 or 3 members.
 This is just for initial setup.